Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/05-Structural-PatternsPt.1/Lesson5.md

 The Decorator pattern is used to extend or alter the functionality of objects __*at run-time*__ by wrapping them in an object of a decorator class.
 This provides *a flexible alternative to using inheritance* to modify behavior.

-allows behavior to be added to an individual object, dynamically, without affecting the behavior of other objects from the same class.
+It allows behavior to be added to an individual object - __*dynamically,*__ at run-time - without affecting the behavior of other objects from the same class or in cases where subclassing would result in an exponential rise of new classes.

 #### Implementation Notes